Battle of Manila (1899): Filipino forces

 After the surrender of Manila to American forces by the Spanish in 1898, General Aguinaldo demanded the occupation of a line of blockhouses on the Zapote Line, which had been the Spanish defensive perimeter.
 General Otis initially refused this but later said that he would not object unless overruled by higher authority.
 It was estimated at the time that about 20,000 Filipino troops were surrounding Manila, with their distribution and exact composition only partially known.

+Many Filipino commanders were on weekend furlough: General Antonio Luna was visiting family in San Fernando, Pampanga, General Mariano Noriel was in Parañaque preparing for his wedding, and General Artemio Ricarte and Col. Luciano San Miguel were in Malolos meeting with President Emilio Aguinaldo.
+As a result, the Filipino soldiers were mostly leaderless, with General Pantaleon Garcia being the only commander at his post in Maypajo, north of Manila.

 American forces

 U.S. Army forces numbered some 800 officers and 20,000 enlisted men.
 Of these, the Army deployed some 8,000 in Manila and 11,000 in a defensive line inside the Zapote line.
 The remaining American troops were in Cavite or in transports off Iloilo.